 Previously, Navon served as head of the Political Science and Communication Department at the Jerusalem Haredi College; as founding partner of the Navon-Levy Group (a consultancy that promoted Israeli agricultural and energy projects in sub-Saharan Africa); as CEO of BNIC (an NGO that trained Israeli business leaders in diplomatic advocacy); and as consultant with Arttic (a leading European consulting firm specialized in R&D funding).

 Dr. Navon was born in Paris, France, in 1971 and went to a bilingual (French/English) school.
 He graduated in public administration from Sciences-Po, one of Europe’s most prestigious universities.
 In 1993 he moved to Israel, enrolled in the IDF, and earned a Ph.D. in international relations from the Hebrew University of Jerusalem.
-He is equally and perfectly fluent in English, French, and Hebrew, is conversant in German, and is making progress with his Italian.
+He is equally and perfectly fluent in English, French, and Hebrew, and is conversant in German and Italian.
 He lives in Israel with his wife and their four children.